 Concluding Our Shopify SEO Checklist

 In conclusion, Shopify is a great platform if you are looking to build your first store quickly.
 For someone who has never done SEO before, Shopify is a great way to enhance your skills.
 However, as your experience with running a website and store grows, you may want to consider moving off of the platform.
-Once you have gained a comprehensive grasp on SEO, we highly recommend that you make the switch over to WordPress.
+Once you have gained a comprehensive grasp of SEO, we highly recommend that you make the switch over to WordPress.

-The reason you may want to consider making the switch over to WordPress is because it provides you a lot more ways to tailor the SEO of your site than Shopify does.
+The reason you may want to consider making the switch over to WordPress is that it provides you with a lot more ways to tailor the SEO of your site than Shopify does.
 Using WordPress, you are given more control of your SEO efforts and can install plugins on your website that will help tremendously.
 There are thousands of free WordPress plugins that you can take advantage of to drastically enhance your store.

 If you are a student who is looking to build a store, you can currently build a site for free using the WordPress Education Program.
 With this promotion, you may also be able to save a % off (depending on what the deal on WordPress is at the time, We’ve seen as high as 50%), on higher-level website subscriptions.